kevinkarl22/jFullPageScroller/README.md

 If your `TARGET SECTION ID` matches the value of a section's `jfps-section-id`, then it will initialize the callback script of that specific section.

-You can utilize the jQuery's `animate()` options exception for `duration` in your callbacks.
+You can utilize the jQuery's `animate()` options except for `duration` in your callbacks.
 Visit [jQuery's Animate](https://api.jquery.com/animate/) for API documentation.

 ```javascript
 // Default settings with callback actions.